carson-bentley/pcf-file-upload/README.md

+# Attachment Upload
+## Build/publish instructions
+    - Download .net sdk at https://dotnet.microsoft.com/en-us/download
+    - add NuGet source (if not already defined) by running `dotnet nuget add source https://api.nuget.org/v3/index.json -n nuget.org` in terminal
+    - Install powerapps cli tool by running `dotnet tool install --global Microsoft.PowerApps.CLI.Tool`
+        - Might take a minute, just let it do it's thing
+    - Verify pac installation by running `pac` in terminal
+    - Add vscode power apps tool extension
+        - Not sure if this is necessary after installing the pac CLI through .NET
+    - In VsCode left sidebar, ensure correct auth profile and environment/solution under the power platform tab
+    - Install dependencies using npm install in root directory
+    - Build project using npm run build
+    - Push custom control to environment by running `pac pcf push --publisher-prefix cr5cc`
+        - Also takes a long time
+## Using the component
+    - After the component has successfully uploaded to the environment, go to solutions > desired app > apps > on app, click 3 dots and then edit > little pencil mark to the left of the form
+    - Component tab on control ribbon, then get more components on bottom left of the components tab.
+Pushed component should show up under built by others, add it to app then use like a regular component

 The AttachmentControl component is a PowerApps Component Framework (PCF) control designed for handling file uploads.
 It supports multiple file uploads, drag-and-drop functionality, file previews, and base64 encoding for easy data handling.

 Features